Our Proud History

 A Valuable Legacy

 What began as a revolution is now an institution.
 Not only do more Black students come to UCR than any other UC school, our students of African descent have a reputation of graduating at higher rates than any other ethnicity on campus.
-We are also the only UC campus with a physical office devoted to African student programs and services.
+We are also the first UC campus with a physical office devoted to African student programs and services.
 Today, as people of the African Diaspora, we continue to honor our multiple identities and cultures and advocate for their inclusion in defining the values of UCR.
 We are proud of our past and can’t wait to see what the future holds.